dark-cli/math_david/dirty_problems/problem_131.md

 $$= -K\left[\frac{y^2}{2} + \frac{y^4}{4}\right]_0^1 = -K\left(\frac{1}{2} + \frac{1}{4}\right) = -\frac{3K}{4}$$

-**Conceptual Check:** Force has both x and y components pointing toward origin.
-Particle moves up, so y-component of force opposes motion, giving negative work.

 ### Step 4: Total Work Done BY the Field

 $$W_{\text{field}} = W_1 + W_2 = -\frac{K}{4} - \frac{3K}{4} = -K$$

 ### Step 5: Work Done TO Move the Particle

-**Important:** The question asks for "work done in moving the particle", which typically means the work we must supply (energy input), not the work done by the field.
+The question asks for "work done in moving the particle", which means the work we must supply (energy input) to move the particle, not the work done by the field.

-Since the field does $-K$ work, we must supply $+K$ work to move the particle:
+Since the field does $-K$ work (opposes motion), we must supply $+K$ work to move the particle:

 $$W = -W_{\text{field}} = -(-K) = K$$

-**Why the sign flip?**
+**Interpretation:**
-- Work done BY field: $-K$ (field opposes motion, does negative work)
+- Work done BY field: $-K$ (field opposes motion away from origin)
-- Work done TO move particle: $+K$ (we must supply energy to overcome the field)
+- Work done TO move particle: $+K$ (energy we must supply to overcome the field)

-**Note:** The original solution method (using angles) directly calculated $W = K$ because it was set up to find the work needed to move the particle.
-This direct method first finds the field's work ($-K$), then we take the negative to get the work we must do ($+K$).
-Both approaches are correct!

 ## Answer